 - Tapioca flour: I know some people don't tolerate tapioca well, so feel free to use arrowroot flour instead.

-- Coconut sugar: You can swap in maple sugar (same amount) or or (to taste).
+- Coconut sugar: You can swap in maple sugar (same amount) or granulated stevia or monk fruit (to taste).
 Do not use a liquid sweetener like honey or maple syrup to replace the coconut sugar.

 - Cinnamon and ginger: You can leave one or the other out of the recipe, or adjust the amount to your preference.